Frequently Asked Questions

 Back to Top

-We live 20 minutes from Calais, Maine so we transport the plants to the US/Canada border and a broker transports them across.
-These shipments happen on either a Monday or Tuesday to help ensure delivery by Friday.
+We live 20 minutes from Calais, Maine so we transport the plants across the US/Canada border ourselves.

 All orders shipped to the United States are inspected by the federal Canadian Food Inspection Agency (CFIA) Plant Program Inspectors to make sure they are free of noxious pests and diseases and do not contain endangered species.
 This involves submitting lists of the plants and their destinations to the CFIA 2 weeks ahead of shipping, sometimes treating them (depending on the receiving State's regulations), as well as an onsite physical inspection by the CFIA.
 It's a bit of a chore and takes quite a bit of time so we usually ship the USA orders in batches.